DNA analyst testifies in former airman's rape trial

 Following the alleged incident, police collected a towel and Vargas' shorts from the scene.

-On Thursday, the defense had an opportunity to question the government's expert witness, Honolulu Police Department DNA analyst Penny Kremer, on the reported findings.
+On Thursday, the defense questioned the government's expert witness, Honolulu Police Department DNA analyst Penny Kremer, on the reported findings.

 Kremer, who has a doctorate in cellular and molecular biology, examined the items that were tested for DNA.